 Revenue is measured at the fair value of the consideration received or receivable.
-Revenue is
+Revenue is reduced for rebates.

 Sale of goods

 Revenue from the sale of goods is recognised when the goods are delivered and titles have passed, at which time all the following conditions are satisfied: